thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 ## What's the Knex seed system?

 The **Knex seed system** allows developers to automate the initialization of table rows in JavaScript.
 The heart of the seed system are seed files.
 Unlike the Knex migration system, the seed files do not run in batches.
-They all run every time you run the Knex seed command.
+All seed files run every time you run the Knex seed command.

 Here's an example of what the contents of the `1_tracks.js` seed file might look like.